micahwoods/atcweb3/content/seminar/stmia-2024/index.md

 * [Programming and management of troublesome turfgrass weeds](carroll-weed-mgmt.pdf), 2.8 MB PDF file

+This is the link to the [mobile weed manual](https://www.mobileweedmanual.com/) mentioned by Dr. Carroll.
+A list of her publications is available [here](https://orcid.org/0000-0002-0364-5889), where you can find the article about fraise mowing and weed control through that method.

 ### Notes on minimizing disease

 See normal levels of leaf nutrients in bermudagrass, seashore paspalum, and zoysiagrass putting green clippings in the "strategies to minimize disease with reduced fungicide use slides."